Novara: Historic centre

 In Piazza Giacomo Matteotti stands the Palazzo Natta-Isola, seat of the province and of the prefecture of Novara.
 The landmark feature of this palace is its clock tower.
 Extending from this square is the via Fratelli Rosselli, along which is the Palazzo Cabrino, the official seat of the administrative offices of the city.
 As it was a Roman city, the street network of Novara is characterized by a cardo and a Decumanus Maximus, which correspond respectively to the present-day Corso Cavour and Corso Italia.
 The two streets cross at the so-called "Angolo delle Ore" (Corner of the Hours).

 The city conservatory, Conservatorio Guido Cantelli, named after Novara's Guido Cantelli, is located in via Collegio Gallarini, 1 (facing largo Luigi Sante Colonna in the area between piazza Puccini and Novara's hospital).
 The conservatory, founded in 1996, was established in a building built in the 1700s, once known as the casone.
 In 1766, the building, after a donation from the Gallarini family, started to be used as a college.
-Between 1854 and 1905, several artistic features, such as colored tiles and terracotta decorations on the facade were added.
+Between 1854 and 1905, several artistic features, such as coloured tiles and terracotta decorations on the facade were added.

 The largest square is Piazza Martiri della Libertà (formerly Piazza Castello) dominated by the equestrian statue of Victor Emmanuel II, the first king of Italy.
-Overlooking the Piazza Martiri are the Castello Visconteo-Sforzesco, built by the Milanese dukes Visconti and Sforza, and the Teatro Coccia.
+Overlooking the Piazza Martiri is the Castello Visconteo-Sforzesco, built by the Milanese dukes Visconti and Sforza, and the Teatro Coccia.
 The Castello Visconteo-Sforzesco, once much larger than the complex that remains today, is surrounded by the Allea, one of the largest public gardens in Novara.